harlan-zw/nuxt-skew-protection/ARCHITECTURE.md

 - `forceOpen` - Force the notification to be open (for testing/debugging)

 Slot props:
-- `isOpen` - Whether notification should be shown
+- `isCurrentChunksOutdated` - Whether notification should be shown
 - `dismiss()` - Dismiss notification
 - `reload()` - Trigger reload
 - `timeAgo` - Human-readable time since release (using VueUse)